GenomicDataInfrastructure/standard-operating-procedures/sops/european-level/GDI-SOP0007_sop-template-creation.md

 |:----------------|:----|:----|
 | ``4`` | After SOP document has been drafted | OC/SDPC |

 Once the SOP document has been drafted, experts are required to fill in the gaps and finalize it.
 These **authors are to be appointed and contacted by you as part of the OC/SDPC**.
 Who the authors are will depend on the background and requirements of each SOP, and thus it is your responsibility to **find the best-suited people for the task**.
 The only requirements are for authors to be part of the GDI project and to know about, or be part of, the subject the SOP revolves around.
 An approach to identify authors is to go through the contributors of the RFC discussion at [step 2](#82-create-rfc-discussion).
-Alternatively, you may contact the GDI Work Package (WP) leaders to point yo in the right direction.
+Alternatively, you may contact the GDI Work Package (WP) leaders to point you in the right direction.

 The communication may vary depending on the selected authors.
 For example, if the experts are part of the OC/SDPC themselves, then it may be best to let the group know through GDI's Slack workspace or mailing lists (``gdi-oc [at] elixir-europe.org`` and ``gdi-sdpc [at] elixir-europe.org``).
 On the other hand, if authors are external to these two committees, the following email template could be used to contact them.